roe-dl/weewx-skymap-almanac/README.md

 There is no need to configure anything, but there are some tuning options available if you have special requirements.

+> [!NOTE]
+> If you are new to this extension, please, do NOT change the configuration
+> at the beginning.
+The installation sets reasonable values to all
+> configuration keys to immediately include the new tags into your skin.

 ```
 [Almanac]
     [[Skymap]]